Global offices Careers

 As selection systems and employer’s recruitment needs continue to evolve, pre-employment tools such as realistic job previews and hands-on work simulations are becoming more prevalent.
 This is a trend that we especially tend to see in the manufacturing sector.
 Exercises or “production simulations” allow employers to get a concrete measure of a candidate’s ability to effectively perform the same type of tasks that they would be performing on the job.

-Having been involved in the development and design of many custom production simulations, PSI Project Consultant, Eli Castruita, knows first-hand the amount of planning, resources, and costs that go into making an effective production simulation.
+Having been involved in the development and design of many custom production simulations, Project Consultant, Eli Castruita, knows first-hand the amount of planning, resources, and costs that go into making an effective production simulation.
 Below, Eli has outlined 5 essential steps that employers should consider when contemplating the addition of a production simulation to their recruitment process.

 1) Conduct a thorough job analysis